-Cricket:

-Video footage of your daughter training or competing.
-The video must include performances of batting, bowling and fielding skills

-Gymnastics:

-- Two gymnastic-related references, one of which must be from your daughter's current Gymnastics Club - Video footage of your daughter training or competing

-Skiing:

-Video footage of your daughter training/competing, include technical skiing and skiing gates

-Tennis:

-- British Tennis Member number - LTA rating - Current level that your daughter is playing at and best competition results achieved.
-Please include details of LTA National Talent ID days, County, Regional or National training camp invites or County Cup team invites - Details of your daughter's regular training schedule
+- Cricket: Video footage of your daughter training or competing.
+The video must include performances of batting, bowling and fielding skills - Gymnastics: Video footage of your daughter training or competing and two gymnastic related references, one of which must be from your daughter's current gym club - Skiing: Video footage of your daughter training or competing including general skiing and gate training and racing - Tennis: Must be a British Tennis Member, LTA rating and current level your daughter is playing at and best competition results achieved must be provided as well as details of LTA National Talent ID days, County, Regional or National training camp invites or County Cup team invites and the candidate's regular training schedule.

-^{} Video footage supplied via WeTransfer www.wetransfer.com to admissions@surbitonhigh.com, with the file saved as your daughter's name and Scholarship discipline.
 Portfolios are not rated on how many pictures/certificates/medals are displayed; we look for the quality of performance

-The Heads of Sport review each portfolio and, if required, will visit during school or Club level competitions to see your daughter in action.
-All coaches/PE teachers of shortlisted candidates will be sent a reference request link to complete - please ensure you provide accurate contact details and a valid email address of the referees in your application.
+The Heads of Sport review each portfolio and, if required, will visit during school or Club level competitions to see the applicants in action.
+All coaches/PE teachers of shortlisted candidates will be sent a reference request link to complete.
 Shortlisted applicants are invited to attend an assessment session.
-Further information about the assessment will be sent out nearer the time.
 Pupils may be asked to complete stamina and skill-based tests in isolation or in small competitive situations, and engage in normal game play.
 Surbiton High Staff will interact with pupils on a one-to-one basis, but a formal interview will not be conducted.

 Upon award of a scholarship, each sport will have specific requirements.